prathamesonar/To-Do-App/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **TailwindCSS**: A utility-first CSS framework for rapid UI development.
 - **Vite**: A next-generation front-end tooling to for a faster and leaner development experience.
-- **ESLint**: A tool for identifying and reporting on patterns in ECMAScript/JavaScript code.

 ---

 ## ⚙️ Getting Started